MuttiD/bikers-road-trip/README.md

 - __The Find Us Section__

-  - This section is just to ilustrate where the event creators are located with a live google map.
+  - This section is just to ilustrate where the event creators are located with a live google map link.
-  It is in the heart of one of the most vibrant city in Ireland: Cork
+  - It is in the heart of one of the most vibrant city in Ireland: Cork

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)